Bobby Brown: Personal life

 In 1995, Brown's sister's boyfriend Steven Sealy was targeted in a drive-by shooting; he was killed and Brown, who was with him, was unharmed.
 The shooter, John Tibbs, took a plea agreement in 2001.

 Brown's mother Carole died in 2011 and his father Herbert "Pops" followed in January 2012, a month before Bobby's former wife Whitney Houston's death.

+His brother and longtime manager, Tommy Brown, died on March 21, 2026.

 Marriages

 Brown first met Whitney Houston at the Soul Train Music Awards in 1989 when he was 20.
 They began a close friendship after she invited him to her 26th birthday party that August.
 Their friendship developed into a romance, he proposed in 1991, and they married at Houston's estate on July 18, 1992.
 Their daughter Bobbi Kristina Brown was born in 1993.
 Houston and Brown later collaborated on the hit single "Something in Common", which included their daughter at the end of the music video.
 Due to their combined successes in pop and R&B music, the couple earned a Guinness World Record around 1999 as the "most successful star couple".
 In 2000, Houston thanked Brown during her acceptance speech for winning the Grammy Award for Best Female R&B Vocal Performance for the 1999 hit, "It's Not Right but It's Okay", which many in the media speculated was hinting at the couple's volatile marriage.

 Throughout their marriage, there were rumors of infidelity on Brown's part, alcohol and substance abuse, and domestic violence.
 Their personal issues became fodder for talk shows, tabloids, and sketch-comedy shows, some of which portrayed Brown as a has-been who was jealous of his wife's celebrity status.
 In 2003, Brown was charged with battery after an altercation with Houston.